Phone: 207-786-6360 | Email: email@example.com

 A graduate of Colby College, Feeley holds USATF Level 1 and Level 2 certifications with the Level 2 certification in distance.

-Jacob Ellis is starting his second year with the Bates cross country and track and field programs in 2018-2019.
+Jacob Ellis is starting his third year with the Bates cross country and track and field programs in 2019-2020.
 He works with the distance and middle distance runners through all three seasons.

 A 2016 graduate of Bowdoin College, Ellis was a three time All-American for the Polar Bears in the 800 meter run.
 Over four years, he won 800m or 4x800m titles at the Maine State, NESCAC, Division III New England, All New England and ECAC Championships.
 He is the Bowdoin school record holder in the indoor and outdoor 800m, and also anchored each one of Bowdoin’s five fastest 4x800m relays, including four that set NESCAC and Division III New England championship meet records.